Pungency: Terminology

 In colloquial speech, the term "pungency" can refer to any strong, sharp smell or flavor.
-However, in scientific speech, it refers specifically to the "hot" or "spicy" quality of chili peppers.
+However, in scientific speech, it refers specifically to the "hot" or "spicy" quality of foods like chili peppers and garlic.
 It is the preferred term by scientists as it eliminates the ambiguity arising from use of "hot", which can also refer to temperature, and "spicy", which can also refer to spices.

 For instance, a pumpkin pie can be both hot (out of the oven) and spicy (due to the common inclusion of spices such as cinnamon, nutmeg, allspice, mace, and cloves), but it is not pungent.
 Conversely, pure capsaicin is pungent, yet it is not naturally accompanied by a hot temperature or spices.

 As the Oxford, Collins, and Merriam-Webster dictionaries explain, "piquancy" can refer to mild pungency, that is, flavors and spices that are much less strong than chilli peppers, including, for example, the strong flavor of some tomatoes.
 In other words, pungency always refers to a very strong taste whereas piquancy refers to any spices and foods that are "agreeably stimulating to the palate", in other words to food that is spicy in the general sense of "well-spiced".

 Mildly pungent or sour foods may be referred to as tangy.